stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 17.03](https://cas8.docs.cisecurity.org/en/latest/source/Controls17/#173-establish-and-maintain-an-enterprise-process-for-reporting-incidents)
--
+- Score is based on the completeness (presence of required elements) of the Incident Reporting Process.

 ## Safeguard 18.02	**_(IG2)_**	Perform Periodic External Penetration Tests

 _Included in the Assessment as an Enterprise Solution (CISA RVA) provides subscribers with external penetration testing._

 The implementation of Safeguard 18.02 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ CA-8.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1802---perform-periodic-external-penetration-tests)

 **Assessed Elements:**